zamirnbenn-lab/pfSense-homelab/README.md

 ## Planned Skills and Technologies

-As I continue building the lab, I plan to add:

 As I continue building the lab, I plan to add Active Directory, Group Policy, VLAN segmentation, Linux systems, security monitoring, and cloud networking.

 Future phases will also include Splunk, Kali Linux, firewall rule testing, inter-VLAN routing, and Azure networking/security concepts.